 - Cut your shoulder into desired portions using the skin as the top of the portion (approx 200g each) and set aside.

 - These next few elements can be prepared at the same time, take a minute to read ahead and get everything in pots ready to go.

 - Peel your potatoes, add to a pot and cover with water, boil until soft and mash.
 Fry the scotch bacon lardons until crisp, add to your mashed potato along with the sliced spring onion and seeded mustard, mix well.
 Season to taste.
 Keep warm.

 - In a small pot add the sugar, star anise and crab apples, top with cold water and place on the heat and bring to a simmer.
 Simmer for 10 minutes and then allow to cool in the poaching liquid.

-- Take your portioned pork pieces, season and place skin side down in the pan (be careful as it will splatter the oil) and allow the skin to crisp.
-Keep the pork portions skin side down and place the pan into your pre heated oven for 15 minutes, this will further crisp the skin and heat the pork through.
+- Pat dry the portioned pork pieces with a paper towel and season with a pinch of salt.
+Carefully, place the pork skin side down into the hot pan and allow the skin to crisp (approx 2-3 minutes).
+Keep the pork portions skin side down and place the pan into the preheated oven for 12 minutes, this will further crisp the skin and heat the pork through.

 - Grab your plates and arrange the warm potato mix, pea puree and peas as you wish.
-See our photo for inspiration.
-Place on the pork portion, crab apples and spoon around your sauce.
-Garnish with fresh watercress and edible flowers.
+Place the pork portions and crab apples onto the palate then spoon around your sauce.
+Garnish with fresh watercress and edible flowers, if using.